Can Renovations or Construction Affect Home Insurance?

 Consider the scope of your renovation

 Before you start to plan your home updates, consider the scope of the work.
-Renovations can be small or large, with different implications on your home's comfort and value.
-There are 3 types of common renovations that are classified by the type of home modification they offer:
+Renovations can be small or large, with different implications for your home's comfort and value.
+There are three types of common renovations that are classified by the type of home modification they offer:

-- Lifestyle renovations to help meet your family's changing needs (like adding new bedrooms)
+• Lifestyle renovations to help meet your family's changing needs (like adding new bedrooms, an accessibility ramp, etc.)

 Typically, retrofit or maintenance will preserve or add value to your home, while lifestyle improvements may vary.
 Extensive kitchen and bathroom renovations may increase home prices, while smaller improvements like painting a bedroom, may not.